-In November of 1862, Custer was introduced to a sought-after young woman Elizabeth "Libbie" the daughter of a judge.
-Initially Libbie fended off the confident young officer's advances, but soon the two soon became sweethearts.
+In November of 1862, Custer was introduced to Elizabeth "Libbie" Bacon, the daughter of a judge.
 Libbie's father, Judge Daniel Bacon, did not approve of his daughter courting someone beneath her station.
 Nevertheless, the two soon began to court writing letters to one another frequently.

-In the two years since the war had broken out, he had been promoted several times all the way to the rank of Brigadier General of Volunteers, commanding the Michigan Cavalry Brigade.
-Now a General, Libbie's father began to cool his objections to the young couple.
-In February 1864, the two were married in Monroe.
-After the honeymoon, Custer again returned to his obligations as an officer, but the two corresponded incessantly and spent time together whenever the opportunity presented itself.
+In the two years since the war had begun, Custer had been promoted several times to the rank of Brigadier General of Volunteers, and put in command of the Michigan Cavalry Brigade.
+Libbie's father began to cool his objections to the young couple and in February 1864, the two were married in Monroe, Michigan.

-In 1866, when the U.S. 7th Cavalry Regiment was created at Fort Riley Kansas, Custer was promoted to the position of Lt.
+In 1866, when the U.S. 7th Cavalry Regiment was created at Fort Riley, Kansas, Custer was promoted to the position of Lt.
 Colonel of the regiment.
 The first Colonel of the 7th was Col. Andrew Smith, (1866-1869) and the second Colonel was Col. Samuel Sturgis (1869-1886).
-Col. Smith and Col. Sturgis were usually on detached service, which placed Custer in command of the Regiment until his death on June 25th, 1876.
+Col. Smith and Col. Sturgis were usually on detached service, which placed Custer in command of the Regiment.

-In 1867, serving under General Winfield Hancock, Custer would see his first real experience in the west.
-Ostensibly, the campaign was to enter into peace negotiations with the Southern Cheyennes and Kiowas along the Arkansas River.
+In 1867, serving under General Winfield Hancock, Custer would see his first real experience in the west, a campaign to enter into peace negotiations with the Southern Cheyennes and Kiowas along the Arkansas River.
 Hancock's men and Custer set out "to confer with them to ascertain if they want to fight, in which case he [Hancock] will indulge them."
-While he scarcely saw combat during his Kansas/Colorado campaign, school was in session, and Custer had begun to learn the nuances of Indian fighting.
+While he scarcely saw combat during his Kansas/Colorado campaign, Custer had begun to learn the nuances of Indian fighting.

-At the end of the campaign, he was promptly placed under arrest and charged with: absence without leave from his command, conduct to the prejudice of good order and military discipline, as well as for ordering deserters shot without trial and refusing them medical attention.
+At the end of the campaign, he was placed under arrest and charged with absence without leave from his command, conduct to the prejudice of good order and military discipline, and ordering deserters shot without trial and refusing them medical attention.
 The court-martial found him guilty of all charges and he was sentenced to one year of suspension from rank without pay.
-A dishonored Custer was now plagued with a very different reputation from the venerable one he enjoyed during the Civil War.
+Custer went to Monroe where he would stay for more than a year.

-In 1868, conflict between Cheyennes and homesteaders raged.
-The U.S. Army dispatched a winter campaign in response to Indian raids along the Arkansas valley.
-Custer, now reinstated, was to command the 7th for the campaign which culminated with the Battle of the Washita on November 27th, 1868.
-At dawn, Custer's 7th attacked an unsuspecting village of Southern Cheyennes led by Chief Black Kettle.
-Killing all warriors, as per his orders, Custer's men spared women and children whenever possible.
+In 1868, the U.S. Army prepared a winter campaign in response to Cheyenne raids along the Arkansas valley.
+Custer, now reinstated, commanded the 7th for the campaign which culminated with the Battle of the Washita on November 27th, 1868.

-In 1873, the 7th would be called into action again.
-This time, they were charged with protecting the Northern Pacific Railroad Survey as it moved along the Yellowstone investigating sites to lay rail.
-The Lakota, among other tribes, took particular issue with the construction of the railroad.
-Soon, the Lakotas were attacking survey sites regularly.
-While neither party realized it at the time, this would be the first contact between Sitting Bull, Crazy Horse, Gall and other notable Lakota figures and their famous opponent; Custer.
+In 1873, the 7th was charged with protecting the Northern Pacific Railroad Survey as it moved along the Yellowstone investigating sites to lay rail.
+The Lakota, among other tribes, took issue with the construction of the railroad and began attacking survey sites regularly.

-The following summer of 1874, the 7th was sent to survey the Lakota's Black Hills.
-In a time of economic depression, rumors had begun circulating that the Black Hill's were ripe with gold.
-Opportunistic men began to enter the hills in search of riches.
-Meanwhile, homesteaders had been frequently raided by Lakota war-parties.
-The army sought to establish a fort in the Black Hills to deter mining invasions and protect Lakota land, as well as have a site within the Sioux lands for the purposes of preventing further raiding.
-The 7th was charged with finding a proper site for a fort to be built.
-Along for the expedition, at the behest of General Custer, were two professional miners.
-During the summer expedition, gold was discovered and accompanying journalists quickly sent word back east of pay dirt.
-The rumors of gold in the Black Hills that had been circulating for over fifty years had now been confirmed, and a new gold rush was on.
+The following summer of 1874, the 7th was sent to survey the Lakota's Black Hills and charged with finding a proper site for a fort to be built.
+Along for the expedition, were two professional miners.
+During the expedition, gold was discovered and accompanying journalists quickly sent word back east, and a new gold rush was on.

 On the morning of June 25th, based on intelligence suggesting that the Lakotas and Cheyennes were about to flee, Custer ordered his 7th Cavalry to attack.
-By the end of the day, 263 soldiers and approximately 80 Lakotas and Cheyennes lay dead.
-Custer was among them.
-Less than two weeks later on July 4th, Philadelphia was bursting at the seams with pride and nationalism.
-On the 100th birthday of the United States people had come from all over the world to share in the theme of "100 Years of Progress."
-On that day, they would receive word that their famous Civil War hero had been killed along a narrow stream in the Montana Territory.
-Americans were confounded in shock and stricken with grief.
+By the end of the day, 263 soldiers and civilians, including all five companies riding with Custer and Custer himself, as well as approximately 80 Lakotas and Cheyennes lay dead.
+On July 4, the 100th birthday of the United States the country would receive word that Custer had been killed and his force defeated.